The Prophecy (film series): The Prophecy 3: The Ascent (2000)

-Eighteen years later; Danyael (Dave Buzzotta), as an adult, is a heretic preacher with a storefront church who tells his flock that God does not care much for the people who tend the Earth.
-Suddenly, a blind man Brad Dourif – who claims to hear the voice of God – shoots Danyael several times in the chest; however, several hours after he is pronounced dead, Danyael rises from his slab at the morgue and heads out into the street.
-It appears that Danyael is a Nephilim – born of an Angel and a woman– with the abilities of superhuman agility, regeneration, and can only die if his heart is removed.
+Eighteen years later, Danyael (Dave Buzzotta), as an adult, is a street preacher with a storefront church who tells his flock that God does not care much for the people who tend the Earth.
+Suddenly, a blind man (Brad Dourif) – who claims to hear the voice of God – shoots Danyael several times in the chest, but several hours after he is pronounced dead, Danyael rises from his slab at the morgue and heads out into the street.
+It appears that Danyael is a nephilim – born of an Angel and a woman – with the abilities of superhuman agility, regeneration, and can only die if his heart is removed.
 Furthermore, it is revealed that his destiny is to prevent Pyriel (Scott Cleverdon), the Angel of Genocide, from overthrowing God and destroying all mankind.
 In addition, Danyael learns from Gabriel that the two previous attempts in his life – the burning of his childhood home which resulted in the death of his mother and the later assassination at the church – were the workings of Pyriel.
 As Gabriel further explains, the Angel of Genocide has the ability to plague the minds of humans – such as the neighbors of the Rosales family and the blind assassin – with the thoughts of hatred in order for them to accomplish his dirty work.